Just before Christmas we celebrate Yule; the first festival in the wheel of the year and the last of our calender year.

 I fear this message has gotten a little lost in the mass-consumerist-monster that Christmas brings now.
 A feast would have been created between many people, each bringing something.
 Now it falls to each family to create for themselves.

 I choose to focus on what is important.
-The love and support I recieve and give.
+The love and support I receive and give.
 Sharing an evening together huddled up warm (and maybe a bit boozy).
-Just like in the story of the Christmas Spider.

 It is at these times we can reflect and share together, all the previous year had brought, good and bad.
 We voice our hopes and dreams and aim to help each other with them.